What Do I Need To Know About My Child’s Education?

 - Then your child adds to a conversation.

-- Finally, your child masters pre-kindergarten speech goals by taking three or more turns in a conversation or dialogue.
+- Finally, your child masters pre-kindergarten speech goals by taking three or more turns in a conversation.

 - First your child talks about people or objects that are close by.